 After students voiced a need for quality child care on campus in the early 1970's, President Hoffman appointed a Child Care Student Group to examine the feasibility of opening a child care center at the University.
 With the Board of Regents approval the University of Houston Child Care Center opened in February 1975.
 In response to the increasing demands of the UH community for child care services the Center gradually grew.
 In 1989, the addition of four classrooms expanded the Center's capacity to 153 children.
 Then in 2010, five additional classrooms were opened at the Cameron building across the street from the original location.
-Today, the Children's Learning Centers, formerly UH Child Care Center, has two convenient locations on campus with a combined capacity of 221 children.
+Today, the Children's Learning Centers, formerly UH Child Care Center, has two convenient locations on campus with a combined accreditation capacity of 196 children.

 The mission of the Children’s Learning Centers (CLC) is to facilitate an inclusive learning environment that celebrates diversity as well as promotes a professional commitment to impacting our community and supporting student success, through the provision of a nationally accredited early childhood educational program for the children of University of Houston (UH) students, faculty, and staff.